 - Financial Aid for Students with Disabilities Scholarships and fellowships for students with disabilities.
 Be sure to browse the rest of the site also, since some of the more general listings and scholarship databases may contain information relevant to students with disabilities.

-- Project Opportunity provides education, development, and job opportunities at Vanderbilt to people with disabilities.
-The goal of Project Opportunity is to fill a business need with qualified people who have developmental disabilities.
+- Project Search provides education, development, and job opportunities at Vanderbilt to people with disabilities.
+The goal of Project Search is to fill a business need with qualified people who have developmental disabilities.

 - Accredited Online Colleges is a general information website with resources useful to all people looking to further their education.
 The site discusses the offline and online educational paths one can follow to obtain a degree from an accredited institution.
 Online postsecondary education is an alternative or supplementary option for individuals with disabilities not taking part in on-campus postsecondary education programs.